Hardware is more than random metal pieces that hold the bag together; it’s the jewelry that accentuates it.

 This gave the flap a more fresh and modern look.
 The hardware upgrade brought to life a new timeless style.
 This bag, coming in both single and double flap versions, is considered to be what we all think of as the “classic flap.”
 For more information on this ever-popular style, be sure to visit our Ultimate Chanel Flap Guide.

-The Boy bag was named after Coco Chanel’s longtime lover, Boy Chapel.
+The Boy bag was named after Coco Chanel’s longtime lover, Boy Capel.
 These bags come in various sizes but one thing remains the same.
 The hardware.
 The rectangular CC push-lock plaque is iconic and adds a little bit of substance to this bag.
 Additionally, the thicker chain strap gives the Boy bag a little bit of “extra” that we all need.

 It borrows inspiration from both the 2.55 and the Classic Flap.
 The chunky-chain link shoulder strap, similar to the Chanel Boy, is a combination of silver, ruthenium and aged gold.
 If you’re thinking of investing in one, this post shares what it was like purchasing one with the help from one of our Personal Shoppers.